hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 - Some basic understanding of OS (including bash scripting) and networking (DNS, TCP, HTTP)
 - a great deal of patience and coffee

-{% include info.html content="We will start a lot of containers, please grant at 6GB RAM and 6GB swap to your docker-machine" %}
+{% include info.html content="We will start a lot of containers, please grant at least 6GB RAM and 6GB swap to your docker-machine" %}

 ## Getting the backend components to run
-First thing first, let's checkout the code and compile everything.
-Before you start complaining, yes this section is tedious but we have to have the environment set up before diving into the wonderful world of microservices.
+First things first, let's checkout the code and compile everything.
+Before you start complaining, yes, this section is tedious but we have to have the environment set up before diving into the wonderful world of microservices.
 Let's start by cloning the code from [GitHub](https://github.com/hostettler/microservices.git).

 {% highlight bash %}